Frequently Asked Questions

 - What will the food be like?

 Homestay students are usually surprised at how much they enjoy sharing meals with host families.
 Hosts are always glad to share their favorite recipes and many love learning to cook the foods their students miss from home.
-Often student feel rushed, concerned about their studies when they join the family and are surprised to be happily sitting with the family for a long time, chatting over dessert.
+Often students feel rushed and are concerned about their studies when they join the family.
+They are surprised to be happily sitting with the family for a long time, chatting over dessert.
 All hosts will honor your cultural food taboos, but they may not be able to purchase halal meat.
 It is not available in all neighborhoods.

 - Who does the student’s laundry and cleaning?